What is Achromatopsia?

 - Lack of color discrimination

-Currently, there is no proven treatment for achromatopsia.
-However, there are tools available to help patients navigate visual impairment, including magnifiers for poor vision and deep red-tinted glasses or contact lenses to lessen symptoms of light sensitivity.
+At this time, there is no proven treatment for achromatopsia.
+However, there are tools available to help you manage visual impairment, including magnifiers for poor vision and deep red-tinted glasses or contact lenses to lessen symptoms of light sensitivity.